MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 Be careful what team you add the app to.
 Most often you will want to set up a special team for testing.

-Once you turn off this button, the *Install* button at the bottom of the dialog is activated and can be chosen to finish this process.
+Once you do this, the *Install* button at the bottom of the dialog is activated and can be chosen to finish this process.

 This finishes the App Studio portion of this walkthrough.
-You should now see your app running in Teams, however the bot and the messaging extension will not work until you update the hosted application to know what the App IDs and passwords are.
+You should now see your app running in Teams, however the bot and the messaging extension will not work until you update the hosted applications environment to know what the App IDs and passwords are.

 <img  width="450px" title="The finished app" src="~/assets/images/get-started/app-studio-finished-app.png"/>